ralsina/boxes-book/src/part1/lesson4.run.md

 ```

-But now, instead of a big box, let's have a list of, say, 10 pages (or large boxes), one below the other, slighty separated.
+But now, instead of a big box, let's have a list of, say, 10 pages (or large
+boxes), one below the other, slightly separated.

 ```python
 # lesson4.py